YYCoder/automan/README.md

 }
 ```

-This is annoying that it doesn't mean anything, only some template code, and this is a immensely simple example, most time it's even worse, you have to make a stylesheet and import it to your component, if you are adding a page, you might have to modify your routes config, etc.
+This is annoying that it doesn't mean anything, only some template code, and this is an immensely simple example, most time it's even worse, you have to make a stylesheet and import it to your component, if you are adding a page, you might have to modify your routes config, etc.

 As a engineer, we shouldn't be bothered by such things, it only lead us to [RSI](http://en.wikipedia.org/wiki/Repetitive_strain_injury).

 So, here comes Automan, which goal is free you from pointless typing as much as possible, the best case is you don't have to worry about making a new file or modifying some config at all, just answer some simple questions and Automan will take care of it for you.

 ## Difference Between Code Snippet Tool
-Automan is focusing on automate workflow other than using shortcuts to write code faster, including making new file from template, modifying files.
-Although the goal both are make developers work faster, type less, but I believe Automan is more handy after you get familiar with it.
+Automan is focusing on automating workflow other than using shortcuts to write code faster, including making new file from templates, modifying files automatically.
+Although the goal both are making developers work faster, type less, but I believe Automan is more handier after you get familiar with it.

 ## TODO